zarf-dev/zarf/docs/6-developer-guide/1-contributor-guide.md

 - We do trunk-based development with short-lived feature branches that originate from the trunk, get merged to the trunk, and are deleted after the merge
 - We don't merge code into the trunk that isn't releasable
 - We perform automated testing on all changes before they get merged to the trunk
+- We squash feature branches on merge to keep the trunk pretty
 - We create immutable release artifacts
+- Every commit _must be signed_ by a core team member

 ### Developer Workflow